MicrosoftDocs/PowerShell-Docs/gallery/how-to/publishing-items/publishing-an-item.md

 contributor:  JKeithB
 ms.topic:  conceptual
 keywords:  gallery,powershell,cmdlet,psgallery
-title:  Creating and Publishing an item
+title:  Creating and publishing an item
 ---
-# Creating and Publishing an Item
+# Creating and publishing an item

 The PowerShell Gallery is the place to publish and share stable PowerShell modules, scripts, and DSC resources with the broader PowerShell user community.